-- 3.2.1 To further the goals and objectives of the Plan, the Subdistrict intends to implement some or all of the following non-exclusive list of acts or improvements, in the discretion of the Board of Managers: - 3.2.1.1 Calculation and replacement or remedy of injurious stream depletions. - 3.2.1.2 Recommend and request the Board of Directors of the Rio Grande Water Conservation District purchase, rent, lease and/or retire irrigated lands and/or purchase, rent and/or lease water rights and/or reservoir storage, either inside or outside the exterior boundaries of the Subdistrict for the benefit of Subdistrict Wells. - 3.2.1.3 A program of temporary fallowing, including economic incentives for temporary fallowing, potentially in cooperation with federal programs such as CREP, to remove acreage from production, on an ongoing basis, to achieve reduction in groundwater consumption necessary to achieve the goals of the Plan.
+3.2.1 To further the goals and objectives of the Plan, the Subdistrict intends to implement some or all of the following non-exclusive list of acts or improvements, in the discretion of the Board of Managers:

+3.2.1.1 Calculation and replacement or remedy of injurious stream depletions.

+3.2.1.2 Recommend and request the Board of Directors of the Rio Grande Water Conservation District purchase, rent, lease and/or retire irrigated lands and/or purchase, rent and/or lease water rights and/or reservoir storage, either inside or outside the exterior boundaries of the Subdistrict for the benefit of Subdistrict Wells.

-- 3.2.1.4 Economic incentives for the temporary or permanent removal of lands from irrigation, and, if applicable, providing a cost-share to potential federal programs such as CREP. - 3.2.1.5 Provide economic credits or incentives for Subdistrict Members or non-Subdistrict members to provide replacement water, land, or facilities for the benefit of the Subdistrict. - 3.2.1.6 The development of a recharge program(s) with the objective of achieving and maintaining a Sustainable Water Supply and a monitoring program to evaluate the effectiveness of the recharge. - 3.2.1.7 Development of a groundwater level and/or hydrostatic pressure monitoring program(s) which will allow the determination of the effectiveness of groundwater recharge programs. - 3.2.1.8 Infrastructure improvements to maximize the diversion, use and recharge of water available to Colorado under its Compact allocation. - 3.2.1.9 Education and/or research into water conservation, water use efficiency, improved water management, and agricultural water use. - 3.2.1.10 Support and/or fund improvement and operation of ditches and headgates, to make the best use of available water. - 3.2.1.11 Data collection and analysis programs designed to verify and improve RGDSS predictions, further refine the calculation of stream depletions caused by groundwater withdrawals, or otherwise help the Subdistrict achieve Plan objectives.
+3.2.1.3 A program of temporary or permanent fallowing, including economic incentives for temporary or permanent fallowing, potentially in cooperation with federal programs such as CREP, to remove acreage from production, on an ongoing basis, to achieve reduction in groundwater consumption if necessary to achieve the goals of the Plan.

+3.2.1.4 Provide economic credits or incentives for Subdistrict Members or non-Subdistrict members to provide replacement water, land, or facilities for the benefit of the Subdistrict.

+3.2.1.5 The development of a recharge program(s) with the objective of achieving and maintaining a Sustainable Water Supply and a monitoring program to evaluate the effectiveness of the recharge.

+3.2.1.6 Development of a groundwater level and/or hydrostatic pressure monitoring program(s) which will allow the determination of the effectiveness of groundwater recharge programs.

+3.2.1.7 Infrastructure improvements to maximize the diversion, use and recharge of water available.

+3.2.1.8 Education and/or research into water conservation, water use efficiency, improved water management, and agricultural water use.

+3.2.1.9 Through the District, support and/or fund construction, acquisition, improvement and operation of ditches, headgates, and other facilities to make the best use of available water and to improve groundwater recharge.

+3.2.1.10 Data collection and analysis programs designed to verify and improve RGDSS predictions, further refine the calculation of stream depletions caused by groundwater withdrawals, or otherwise help the Subdistrict achieve Plan objectives.

+3.2.1.11 Pursuit of changes of water rights, exchanges, plans for augmentation, substitute water supply plans or other judicial or administrative proceedings to implement or defend the Plan or otherwise to protect the interests of the Subdistrict.